ARIEL RIOS FEDERAL BUILDING

 The Ariel Rios Building, a national historic landmark located in the center of Washington, DC, serves as the headquarters facility of the Environmental Protection Agency (EPA).
 It also houses an operating Post Office and a shooting range for U.S. Secret Service.
 Named "Ariel Rios" in memory of a fallen ATF agent, the building was designed as the centerpiece of the historic 70-acre Federal Triangle government office complex.

-In addition to the efforts to save energy described above, recent sustainability enhancements include the greening of the building?s South Courtyard via a variety of storm water management techniques?planting sustainable native plants, installing permeable concrete, pavers and reused granite coping, utilizing recycled glass to cover the storm water retention cell?that mitigate harmful runoff during heavy rainstorms.
-In addition, the building is being readied to house one of five federally-owned electric car charging stations in the region.
+In addition to the efforts to save energy described above, recent sustainability enhancements include the greening of the building's South Courtyard via a variety of storm water management techniques, including: planting sustainable native plants, installing permeable concrete, pavers and reused granite coping, utilizing recycled glass to cover the storm water retention cells that mitigate harmful runoff during heavy rainstorms.
+In addition, the building is being readied to house one of five federally owned electric car charging stations in the region.

 Please note: Narrative information in this profile has been provided by General Services Administration or a representative of this facility.
 Other building information was verified and submitted to EPA at the time of application.
 Building energy performance, operating characteristics, and ownership/management may be subject to change over time.

 Year(s) Labeled (Rating):

 Year Constructed: 1934